pranaboy72/pranaboy72.github.io/content/authors/admin/_index.md

     url: https://mlcs.yonsei.ac.kr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include robotics, with a focus on leveraging diffusion models and symmetry.
+bio: My research interests include robotics, with a focus on leveraging diffusion models and geometric deep learning.

 # Interests to show in About widget
 interests:
   - Robotics
   - Diffusion Models
-  - Symmetry and Equivariance
+  - Geometric Deep Learning

 # Education to show in About widget
 education: